Lisa Cherry starts the journey of her life with a quote from Mitch Albom, The Five People You Meet in Heaven (2003):

 What is missing is how it ‘feels’ to be a child in care – and how those feelings continue to affect children long into adulthood.

-The second half of the book is a collection of brief anecdotes written by care experienced adults who in many cases are failed or even physically, morally, and sexually abused by the corporate parents supposed to protect them.
+The second half of the book is a collection of eight autobiographical pieces written by care experienced adults who in many cases are failed or even physically, morally, and sexually abused by the corporate parents supposed to protect them.
 In spite of this most go on to have a successful, fulfilled though obviously care-affected life.

 Lisa wrote her dissertation on care leavers: how the system actively prevents the creation of support networks for young people entering into adult life and how this impacts upon them and their feelings of isolation.